the-invisible-man/streams-api/README.md

 $ composer install
 ```

-All common configuration changes, including the MongoDB connection config, can be done from the `.env` located in the project's root.
+All common configuration changes, including the MongoDB connection config and the Redis config, can be done from the `.env` located in the project's root.
 In a real world scenario the `.env` file would be added to the .gitignore file but given the nature of this challenge the `.env` file has been added to the repo to ease the setup of this project.

 Additional configurations can be changed from the `./config` folder in the root of the application.
 Configuration for the core services can be found at `./config/services.php`.

-Once the database connection and the Mongo connection have been configured, it's time to run the migrations that create the mongo database and collection:
+Once the MySQL database connection and the Mongo connection have been configured, it's time to run the migrations that create the mongo database and collection:

 ```sh
 $ php artisan migrate